 Using the NLIS device to identify the place of residence for stray cattle is also possible.
-Because of privacy issues, it is not possible to obtain this information direct from the NLIS database, so finders can contact us, email NLIS administration or fax requests to (07) 3310 2864.
+Because of privacy issues, it is not possible to obtain this information direct from the NLIS database, so finders can contact us or email NLIS administration.

-In your email or fax, please include the 16 visual characters, taking care to transcribe the number correctly.
+In your email or fax, include the 16 visual characters, taking care to transcribe the number correctly.
 Also include your contact information such as your name, address and phone number.
-Alternatively, please read the NLIS tag with a scanner and download the information to your computer and email or fax to NLIS administration.
+Alternatively, read the NLIS tag with a scanner and download the information to your computer before emailing NLIS administration.

-Once the information has been sent to Biosecurity Queensland, the numbers will be entered into the NLIS database to search for the animal's last place of registration.
+Once the information has been received, the numbers will be entered into the NLIS database to search for the animal's last place of registration.
 A Biosecurity Queensland officer will contact the listed owner and request that they contact the finder.

 If the last movement of the animal was not correctly recorded on the database, the listed owner may be incorrect.

-If cattle cannot be identified at all, contact your local council or pound keeper for advice on their management.
+If cattle cannot be identified at all, contact your local council or pound for advice.